billafy/calculator/README.md

 # Calculator
-Microsoft Calculator inspired UI created by devadula-nandan 'Reactified' by me
+Microsoft Calculator inspired UI created by devadula-nandan and 'Reactified' by me